NYCCAOSA

 NYC OCP Scholarship Application

-NYCCAOSA is offering four partial scholarships for the 2023/24 NYC Orff Certification Program.
+NYCCAOSA is offering two partial scholarships for the 2024/25 NYC Orff Certification Program.
 The NYCCAOSA Board will award these scholarships based on merit, chapter workshop participation and financial need.

 Application Procedure: